(1) NATURE & SCOPE OF BLOLOGY

 30. Prevention of deterioration of human race through

-reducing birth rate among defective individuals is
+reducing birth rate among defective

 [TNPCEE-2011]